About Boys & Girls Country

 With a small plot of donated land and a $25 check, Boys and Girls Country was originally founded in 1971 as Boys Country, a 501(c)(3) not-for-profit charitable home to give at-risk boys a safe place to grow up and the chance to become productive, successful adults.
 A few years later, Girls Country, a similar campus for girls, was established several miles away.

-In 1997, the College and Career program was established to ensure that kids don’t “age out” of our program; we continue to provide them with a home while they attend college, trade school, serve in the military, or begin a first job.
-One year later, Boys Country and Girls Country merged on the current 215-acre campus with the capacity to serve 88 boys and girls between the ages of 5 and 18.
+In 1997, the College and Career program was established to ensure that our children continue to have the support they need while entering the next phase of their lives.
+One year later, Boys Country and Girls Country merged on the current 216-acre campus with the capacity to serve 88 boys and girls between the ages of 5 and 18.
 The College and Career program moved to the former Girls Country campus.

 Boys and Girls Country is licensed by the State of Texas as a residential home.
 Children come to us from 13 counties in the Greater Houston area, with the majority from Harris (65%) and Montgomery (15%) counties.
 Our current resident population is 30% Hispanic, 36% Caucasian, 30% African American, and 4% other race.
 Up to 88 school-age children (ages 5-18) live on our Roberts Road campus.
 Six of our cottages are designated for boys, and five are for girls.